 SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY

 Brain anatomy, computer artwork.
-The right cerebral hemisphere (pink) is covered by the dura mater (white), one of the three meninges (membranes) that covers and protects the brain and spinal cord.
-The curved grey and pink structure at centre is the cingulate gyrus, part of the brain's limbic system, a primitive part of the brain involved in emotions, learning and the formation of memories.
-It surrounds the putamen (oval), which regulates movements and influences learning.
-At lower right is the cerebellum (red), which controls muscle coordination and balance.
-To its left is the brainstem, which controls automatic functions, sleep and arousal and relays messages from the brain to the spinal cord (yellow, bottom).
+The right cerebral hemisphere is covered by the dura mater (white), one of the three meninges (membranes) that covers and protects the brain and spinal cord.
+At centre is the pituitary gland (small, spherical), which secretes hormones.
+Either side of it are the optic nerves (yellow), with the olfactory nerves (yellow) above it.
+Beneath the pituitary gland is the brainstem, which controls automatic functions, sleep and arousal and relays messages from the brain to the spinal cord.
+At centre right is the putamen (oval), which regulates movements and influences learning.
+The spinal cord (yellow) is at bottom.

 Model release not required.
 Property release not required.